Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many parents share that their children can read the characters' names fluently even though they... can't speak fluently.

-According to Dr. Nguyen Van Tuong - Head of the Department of Educational Psychology, Faculty of Education, University of Social Sciences and Humanities, Ho Chi Minh City National University, "Brainrot" is a term used to refer to digital content that is fast-paced, has images and sounds that are intense, has little or no academic value, but strongly stimulates the senses and immediate emotions.
+According to Dr. Nguyen Van Tuong - Head of the Department of Educational Psychology, Faculty of Education, University of Social Sciences and Humanities, Ho Chi Minh City National University, "Brainrot" is a term used to refer to digital content that is fast-paced, has intense images and sounds, has little or no academic value, but strongly stimulates the senses and immediate emotions.

 The Brainrot trend really took off when bizarre characters that combined animals and objects were born.
-These characters were created by AI and looked strange, like a log with eyes, nose, mouth, and a stick, a three-legged shark wearing shoes, or a ballerina with a coffee cup head.
+These characters were created by AI and had strange appearances like a log with eyes, nose, mouth, and a stick, a three-legged shark wearing shoes, or a ballerina with a coffee cup head.

 These characters also have their own "universe".
-Many million-view videos about each character's "biography" or fan fiction about famous people falling in love are circulating on social media.
+On social networks, many million-view videos tell the "biography" of each character or fan fiction about famous characters falling in love.
 Many videos are just simple collages but can reach 5-10 million views on Tiktok after a few days of posting.

 Consequences of AI garbage, "brain-rotten" videos

-When she saw the meaningless videos like “Tung Tung Tung Sahur”, Ms. Nguyen Thi Ut Huyen (Vinh Long province) stopped letting her child watch them.
+Seeing the meaningless videos like “Tung Tung Tung Sahur”, Ms. Nguyen Thi Ut Huyen (Vinh Long province) stopped letting her child watch them.
 “But when I turned off the phone, my child cried and insisted on watching it.
-I calmed him down for a while.
-Then the next day, he continued to demand it and only stopped crying when he was allowed to watch it,” Ms. Huyen recounted.
+Only after I calmed him down did he calm down.
+Then the next day he continued to demand it, and only when I let him watch it did he stop crying,” Ms. Huyen recounted.

 Chị Huyền lo ngại khi con gái liên tục quấy khóc, đòi xem video Brainrot.